 Paris-based Iranian director and comic-book author Marjane Satrapi, known best for her impressive 2007 debut Persepolis, helms her first live-action English-language feature with The Voices.
 Not only is it not in her common tongue, but it’s her first movie not based on a script that she had no part in writing.
 In that respect, it’s a test for Satrapi’s talent behind the camera—and it’s a test she passes with flying colors.
 Screenwriter Michael R. Perry, whose notable credits include Paranormal Activity 2 and a lot of television work, delivers a morbid, often hilarious, but also quite often uncomfortable experience that is undeniably entertaining.
 It’s a mish-mash of tones, ranging from broad comedy to darkly psychological, but Satrapi somehow brings these otherwise unconducive components together.
 The pleasantly macabre end result was picked up from Sundance in 2014 and distributed by Lionsgate, mostly on VOD, but also into a few arthouse theaters.

-In this darker than dark cartoon-of-a-movie, Reynolds gives a complex performance as Jerry, a guy who at times cannot stop himself from crying, yet always presents himself with a smile.
+In this darker-than-dark cartoon-of-a-movie, Reynolds gives a complex performance as Jerry, a guy who at times cannot stop himself from crying, yet always presents himself with a smile.
 Reynolds is best in indie movies like this, Buried, or The Nines, where he’s actually flexing those acting muscles.
 The movie hints at Jerry’s disastrous childhood and how it has shaped his adult life, but it also counteracts the trauma with his amiability and outwardly well-meaning nature.
-And, of course, the humor based around the several characters in the film that are talking pets and severed heads.
+And, of course, the humor is based on the several characters in the film that are talking pets and severed heads.
 The Voices manages to be hilarious, bizarre, disturbing, and even thrilling, sometimes all in the same scene.
-Coming from the world of comics and animated films, Satrapi has the unique perspective needed to balance out these opposing tones into a unique, unsettling, yet playfully funny experience that seems best suited for the small screen, or in a packed midnight screening where the infectious cackles of fellow morbid moviegoers will remind you that it’s a comedy you’re watching, and a pretty darn good one at that.
+Coming from the world of comics and animated films, Satrapi has the unique perspective needed to balance out these opposing tones into a unique, unsettling, yet playfully funny experience.
+Although it seems best suited for the small screen, or in a packed midnight screening where the infectious cackles of fellow morbid moviegoers will remind you that it’s a comedy you’re watching, it’s a pretty darn good one at that.